jfbrennan/retchful/README.md

 `options` Pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:

-- `body` will be stringified for you
+- `body` is stringified for you.
-- `method` will be set based on what's documented above
+- `method` is set based on what's documented above.
-- `params` (unique to futch) An object.
-Will be added as a query string.
+- `params` (futch only) Key-value pair.
+Converted and added as a query string.
 Primarily for `get`, but works with all.
-- `idAttribute` (unique to futch) A string.
-Used by save to get the id from `body` in case it's not called "id".
+- `idAttribute` (futch only) A string.
+Used by save to get id from `body` in case it's not called "id".
-- `id` (unique to futch) A number or string.
+- `id` (futch only) A number or string.
 If present, will be appended to the url.
 Required by delete and used by get to fetch a single resource rather than all.
 Save ignores this and instead looks in `options.body` for the id.

 **Notes**